-Cat kisses, grooming, tail fluffs, chirps and mews — these are a few of the sweet ways cats express affection and love to the people they feel close to.
+Cat kisses, grooming, tail fluffs, chirps and mews — these are a few of the sweet ways cats that cats show affection to the people they feel close to.

 Because some these signals are subtle, they are often misinterpreted and sometimes overlooked.
 Typically, kitties do not demonstrate their warm feelings toward people in loud, boisterous ways.
 They don’t wag their tails or shower their loved ones with sloppy kisses like some dogs do.
 Instead, they whisper their affections.